hctom/drubo/README.md

 **drubo** searches for vendor binaries in ```bin``` by default (relative to the project directory) .
-Use the following snippet in your ```composer.json``` to tell [Composer][composer] to use that specific directory for binaries :
+Use the following snippet in your ```composer.json``` to tell [Composer][composer] to use that specific directory for binaries:

 ```
 "config": {